 (iv) metrics and targets,

-in line with the TCFD Recommendations, and/ or in line with the environmental standards agreed between the Policyholder and Insurer (the “Disclosures”); and
+in line with the TCFD Recommendations, and any additional environmental standards agreed between the Policyholder and Insurer (the Disclosures); and

 b. the Policyholder has declared to the Insurer that it, and/ or its Directors and Officers, have not been involved in any Claim in respect of any breach or alleged breach relating to the Disclosures and have no actual knowledge of any facts or circumstances that may lead to any such Claim.

-a. its audited Annual Accounts which show compliance with the Disclosures;
+a. its audited Annual Accounts which show its compliance with the Disclosures;

 b. the Declaration made by the Policyholder evidencing compliance with the Disclosures and the absence of a Claim (in the form set out at Appendix 1); and